go101/immutable-value-proposal/README.md

    and the new supported values by this proposal.
 1. Generally, `*.fixed` values can't be bound/assigned to a `*.noraml` value, with one exception:
    `*.fixed` values of no-reference types will be viewed as be viewed as `*.noraml` values (and vice versa) when they are used as source values in assignments.
-(Maybe function types should be also viewed as no-reference types.)
    In other words, a value of any genre can be assigned to another value of any genre, if the two values are both of no-reference types, as long as they satisfy other old assignment requirements.